 lie-a present-tense reflexive verb that indicates what someone will do oneself.

-- The animals tend to lie down in the shade in the afternoon. - • lay-in the present tense indicates the action of putting something else down
+- The animals tend to lie down in the shade in the afternoon.

 The past tense form is "lay." ("Lied" means telling a lie in the past.)

 • Yesterday the animals lay down for most of the day.